Rogue (magazine): Rogue: Designed for Men

-In 1958 business at Rogue was so good that both Imagination and Imaginative Tales were no longer needed in order to make Hamling money, so in October they are discontinued in order to devote full time to Rogue.
-Coupled with the recent liquidation of the major US distributor for magazines, American News Company, Hamling ceased publication of his science fiction digests, and began to concentrate solely on Rogue.
+In 1958 business at Rogue was so good that both Imagination and Imaginative Tales were no longer needed to make Hamling money, so in October, they discontinued devoting full time to Rogue.
+Coupled with the recent liquidation of the major US distributor for magazines, American News Company, Hamling ceased publication of his science fiction digests and began to concentrate solely on Rogue.
 The company offices were moved from the Hamling basement to the Graphics Arts Building at Sherman and Dempster in Evanston.

-Time passes and everything changes by bits and giant steps.
+Time passes and everything changes in bits and giant steps.
 Rogue is doing nicely and looks promising, and a little money comes rolling in.
-The Hamlings get a brand new house in Highland Park, a step up from Evanston, and Rogue gets an office of its own.
+The Hamlings get a brand-new house in Highland Park, a step up from Evanston, and Rogue gets an office of its own.

 Also, in January 1958, the last Rogue cover done by Lloyd Rognan appeared.
 With the February issue, attractive young women begin to adorn the Rogue covers.

 In 1958 nine issues of Rogue appeared.

 And then Hefner sold his distribution contract, for a reported $1 million.
-This left his old distributor with no "sophisticated" men's magazine, unless Rogue was upgraded, which it was—to slick paper, full color, full-page cartoons, and a centerfold.
+This left his old distributor with no "sophisticated" men's magazine unless Rogue was upgraded, which it was—to slick paper, full color, full-page cartoons, and a centerfold.

 In mid-1959, Frank M. Robinson, having recently left his job at Science Digest, went back to work for Hamling as associate editor on the revamped, now slick magazine.
-Hamling was, of course, still editor and publisher.
-And his wife, Frances, was executive director.
+Hamling was, of course, still the editor and publisher.
+And his wife, Frances, was the executive director.

 After Rogue became established Hamling also brought Harlan Ellison back again as another associate editor (although it was a "secret front" to disguise his real activity—starting the Greenleaf pornographic paperback business with Hamling's first imprint, Nightstand Books).
 And Lenny Bruce was brought on board as a columnist.

 Frank M. Robinson even managed to bring his old childhood friend, Charles McNutt, a regular contributor to Playboy under his Charles Beaumont alias, as a regular contributor to Rogue as C.B.
 Lovehill.

 In 1959 Hamling began to publish two lines of adult books under the false front name of Blake Pharmaceutical Company, in offices housed at the back of the same building as Rogue.

 Even though competing with Playboy, throughout the early formative years Rogue was hampered by the head start Hugh Hefner had already gained; while Rogue remained 80 pages, Playboy grew by leaps and bounds to 120, 150, etc.

 Although unrecognized, Rogue often beat Playboy to the punch, as when they were the first to publish excerpts from Lenny Bruce's autobiography, several issues before Playboy reprinted the same excerpts in late 1964 and early 1965.
 Ajay Budrys, now an editor at Playboy, hushed up the offer before Hamling could sue.